 Having an entrepreneurial mindset was important in approaching that and thinking about how we could get more money donated and how we could earn more money.

-PRICE: Give us a little history and describe your role at Real Art Ways.
+NAN: Give us a little history and describe your role at Real Art Ways.

-WILKINS: Real Art Ways is a non-profit organization that is 40 years old.
+WILL: Real Art Ways is a non-profit organization that is 40 years old.
 The annual budget is $1.2 million.
 I am the Executive Director, which means I’m the artistic director and I run the business.

 We have to balance the budget and ensure the program is balanced and innovative as well.
 So I have to work in a very analytical way, but also in a more intuitive way.
 And I try to encourage the people who work here to be as creative as they possibly can be and also to always have an eye on our sustainability.

-PRICE: What role do you feel that art and innovation have in Hartford?
+NAN: What role do you feel that art and innovation have in Hartford?

-WILKINS: Art and innovation by themselves don’t drive the local economy, obviously, but when you look at many of the businesses that could be perceived as more staid, there is considerable innovation that goes on within them.
+WILL: Art and innovation by themselves don’t drive the local economy, obviously, but when you look at many of the businesses that could be perceived as more staid, there is considerable innovation that goes on within them.

 I think Real Art Ways is a special place because it is a magnet for people who tend to be creative, innovative, and open to new ideas.
 It’s an organization that is perhaps more worldly than you would typically find in a community of this size.